nolanbconaway/nolanbconaway.github.io/content/articles/2020-friends-omg/article.md

 I ended up building a whole website so that it would be easy to ask arbitrary questions about phrase frequency in different TV shows.
 I [deployed it on heroku](https://friends-omg.herokuapp.com/) so you can ask these questions too.

-This app describes the source data I'm using and
+This post describes the source data I'm using and looks into a few of my own curiosities!
+Enjoy,  friends ::right_pointing_magnifying_glass:: .

 ## Source data